-As of March 31, 2022, due to a dispute with respect to one of the leases in Israel, the Company was required to pledge cash as collateral security to be maintained at an Israeli bank.
+As of June 30, 2022, due to a dispute with respect to one of the leases in Israel, the Company was required to pledge cash as collateral security to be maintained at an Israeli bank.
 The collateral security would remain in control of the bank, to be available in order to satisfy outstanding obligations under the lease contracts.
-Accordingly, the Company had cash at an Israeli bank of approximately \$1.5 million at March 31, 2022, which is recorded as restricted cash in Prepaid expenses and other current assets in the condensed consolidated balance sheets.
-In the third quarter of 2021, the Company entered into a new lease in Australia and was required to pledge \$0.2 million in cash as collateral security.
+Accordingly, the Company had cash at an Israeli bank of approximately \$0.2 million at June 30, 2022, which is recorded as restricted cash in Prepaid expenses and other current assets in the condensed consolidated balance sheets.
+In the third quarter of 2021, the Company entered into a new lease in Australia and was required to pledge \$0.2 million in cash as collateral security, which is also recorded as restricted cash in Prepaid expenses and other current assets in the condensed consolidated balance sheets.